vszal/gke-autopilot-examples/tutorial.md

 ## Demo 03 - GPU for AI/ML (TensorFlow)

-Let's say our store has some AI/ML models as well.
-Autopilot supports the provisioning of GPUs like A100 and T4.
+Our store has some AI/ML models as well.
+GKE Autopilot supports the provisioning of hardware accelerators like A100 and T4 GPUs to make machine learning tasks much faster.

-Open the file: <walkthrough-editor-select-regex filePath="demo-03-GPU/tensorflow.yaml" regex="gpu|accelerator">demo-03-GPU/tensorflow.yaml"</walkthrough-editor-select-regex>
+Open the config file: <walkthrough-editor-select-regex filePath="demo-03-GPU/tensorflow.yaml" regex="gpu|accelerator">demo-03-GPU/tensorflow.yaml"</walkthrough-editor-select-regex> and note the GPU configurations.

+### Deploy the GPU workload

 This demo creates a Tensorflow environment with a Jupyter notebook.
 ```bash